Day 21 – Villafranca Montes de Oca

 Day 22 – Cardenuela Riopico

 When the lights go on in the 20+ person bunkroom it’s time to get up and get going.
 Not interested in another predawn start I delayed my departure with some coffee and breakfast in the bar.
-I happened to leave the allergies at the same time as two Dutch women, Charlotte and Yani.
-When found ourselves walking together on and off throughout the morning.
+I happened to leave the albergue at the same time as two Dutch women, Charlotte and Janni.
+Ww found ourselves walking together on and off throughout the morning.
 (I must be meeting every Dutch pilgrim on the Camino!)￼

 Charlotte was a bit disappointed not to get to ride in the cart.
 The previous evening she had celebrated her birthday at dinner and after a bit of wine the offer had been made.

 We stopped for lunch in the picturesque village of Ages.
-Used for a photo op with my little bear buddy.
+Took the opportunity for a photo op with my little bear buddy.
 We were entertaining watching the antics of a group celebrating Saturday… it was a motley crew.
 As we were finishing our lunch, a car pulled up right in front of our table.
 Out jumped Deni!
 He had severely hurt his ankle and his wife had driven from their home in Toulouse to pick them up.
 He just happened to spot me and pulled over to invite me to visit their home after I finished my Camino!

 The high pointed of the day, literally and figuratively, was coming across a huge spiral labyrinth at the highest peak of the day’s walk by Cruz de Matagrande.
-It was so large that we only walk it one way to the center.
+It was so large that we only walked it one way to the center.
 I have been interested in labyrinths since I walk led my first January 1st this year. (my post Camion project will be a book on labyrinths) Today’s was personally a very significant event.
 I am grateful that we took a break from our walk West to do this circular walk, and that a Charlotte agreed to walk it with me… Little did I suspect that when we reached the center she would turn to me with arms open.
 It was as if our souls collided.